thethomasmiller/flora/README.md

 #### PostMVP
 - Create a media query for mobile devices.
-- Allow for location-specific search criteria that allows users to see native plants for their location.
+- Allow for location-specific search criteria that allows users to see native plants for their local soil type.
 - Include a local storage capability so users can save plants they like in a list.
 - Refine styling